 In the opinion of this conference, the following articles supply a basis on which approach may be by God’s blessing made towards home reunion:

 A, The Holy Scriptures of the Old and New Testaments as “containing all things necessary to salvation,” and as being the rule and ultimate standard of faith.

 B, The Apostles’ Creed, as the Baptismal symbol; and the Nicene Creed, as the sufficient statement of the Christian faith.

 C, The two sacraments ordained by Christ himself – Baptism and the Supper of the Lord – ministered with unfailing use of Christ’s words of institution, and of the elements ordained by him.

 D, The historic episcopate, locally adapted in the methods of its administration to the varying needs of the nations and peoples called of God into the unity of his Church.

 Lambeth Conference 1888, Resolution 11

 Canon Patrick Comerford is Director of Spiritual Formation, the Church of Ireland Theological Institute, Dublin.
-This lecture on Monday 26 January 2009 was part of the Year III B.Th. course: The Anglican Communion
+This lecture was given on Thursday 28 January 2010 as part of the Year III B.Th. course: The Anglican Communion